Key Takeaway

-As a nurse, you have likely seen Ozempic prescribed for your patients, and you may be wondering whether it could help you manage your own weight while navigating the relentless demands of healthcare work.
+As a nurse, you have likely seen Ozempic prescribed for your patients, and you may be wondering whether it could help you manage your own weight while understanding the relentless demands of healthcare work.
 This guide is written specifically for nursing professionals considering Ozempic.

 What Is Ozempic?